-I am filled with optimism and excited to work with our Members, staff, committees, industry, the Administration and the American people to make sure the 116th Congress is the most productive yet.
+I am filled with optimism and will continue to work with our Members, staff, committees, industry, the Administration and the American people to make sure the 116th Congress is the most productive yet.
 My door is always open and I look forward to connecting with you in the near future.

 Paul A. Gosar, D.D.S.